Simpcyclassy/Simpcyclassy/README.md

 ## 🚀 About Me
 - 🔭 I’m currently working on [Astronomer](https://docs.astronomer.io/) a Modern Data Orchestration.
-- 🌱 I’m currently learning intermediate Python & Go data structure & Algorithms as well as many non technical topics.
+- 🌱 I’m currently learning intermediate Python & Go data structure and algorithms as well as many non-technical topics.
 - 👯 I’m looking to collaborate on projects that elevate and strengthen the underrepresented communities.
 - 🤔 I’m looking for help with being one of the most efficient engineers you'd ever meet
 - 💬 Ask me about providing support to women in tech
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: Seeing people who worked on dark screen with coloured text seemed like magic to me.
+- ⚡ Fun fact: Seeing people who worked on a dark screen with coloured text seemed like magic to me.
 Now I perform that magic.

 ## 🥇 Specialised in:
 - 🔸 FrontEnd: HTML, CSS, React, Vue, Angular, JavaScript, TypeScript